 |Other attractions||Great ski touring area|

 |Getting there||Bus 4134 from Innsbruck and Hall in Tirol or free ski bus from Wattens, Volders, and Fritzens|

 As the second closest Innsbruck ski resort, Patscherkofel rose to fame during the Winter Olympics of 1964 and 1976 when it was the venue for the downhill competitions.
-Patscherkofel, also called Innsbruck’s Hausberg (resident mountain) is situated above the little town of Igls.
+Also called Innsbruck’s Hausberg (resident mountain), Patscherkofel lies just above the village of Igls.
 The ski bus or public Bus J drops you in front of the new multi-million Euro ski lift.

 Another reason why Patscherkofel isn’t our first choice is that the runs are quite narrow and steep in parts.
 Combined with lots of ice, this is no fun when the runs are busy.

-Even so, with 4 blue runs, Patscherkofel is more suited to beginners and families than the Nordkette.
-Admittedly, two of these are very short practice runs.
-Being next to the old valley station of the ski lift in Igls, the Kaserer Lawn (11) is technically not part of the general ski area.
+Even so, with four blue runs, Patscherkofel is more suited to beginners and families than the Nordkette.
+Admittedly, two of these blue runs are very short practice runs.

-One of the blue practice runs is known as the children’s park.
+The blue practice run near the new bottom lift station is known as the children’s park.
 This is where the ski schools train and look after your kids while you hit the more challenging slopes.
-Patscherkofel is also home to 4 red and 3 black ski runs.
-Find the Patscherkofel ski area map here.
+Patscherkofel is also home to four red, and three black ski runs.

 |Ski runs||1 blue, 3 red, 1 black|